Does your baby have sensitive skin, and you are searching for the best infant baby clothes for your baby?

 Many parents are interested in non-toxic clothing, and certified garments have become quite popular and more accessible.

-When you select cute outfits for your baby, look for materials free from harmful substances as this will minimise the risk you baby will react to the fabric.
+When you select cute outfits for your baby, look for materials free from harmful substances, as this will minimise the risk your baby will react to the fabric.
 At the same time, choosing natural, non-toxic garments is better for the enviroment as well.

-You may wonder HOW you can be sure garments are actually free of any nasties right?
+You may wonder HOW you can be sure garments are free of any nasties, right?

-Good point and Luckily, there are quite a few baby brands around who certify with standards like Oeko tex or G.O.T.S.
-When baby clothes are certified with either of these standards, you can feel assured that the garments are safe for your newborn as they are tested to be free of harmful chemicals.
+Good point, and Luckily, there are quite a few baby brands around who certify with standards like Oeko tex or G.O.T.S.
+When baby clothes are accredited with either of these standards, you can feel assured that the garments are safe for your newborn as they are tested to be free of harmful chemicals.

 Organic infant baby clothes with G.O.T.S certification